wiggleport/wiggle-docs/model.rst

         ref7: deeper.name         # "inner"
         ref8: inside.deeper.name  # "inner"

 The consequences for an invalid reference depend on context.
-In :ref:`expressions`, there will be a reference resolution error as soon as that part of the model loads.
+For example, :ref:`expressions` will not parse if any references within fail to resolve.
+Typically this will lead to a reported error as soon as that part of the model loads.

 .. _identifiers: